Classic Motorcycle Build

 And if it's on there tight, you're buying the special extractor tool.

-The only tool currently available is actually for BSA and Triumph Twins, but will work on Norton Twins with modification.
+The only tool currently available is actually for BSA and Triumph Twins, but may need modification to work on Norton Twins.

 The tool cost about $65.
 I purchased mine from The Bonneville Shop in Montana.